turnofftheapp/mapProj/codingNotes.md

 ## Plan:

-1. First I should read in the CSV of destinations into the backend of python and serve it up as an api end point.
+~~1.
+First I should read in the CSV of destinations into the backend of python and serve it up as an api end point.
-*Instead of reading a CSV, I guess it could be a database, but since it's a relatively small file that won't change much I think it would be better for it to just read in the CSV file into a pandas data frame*
+*Instead of reading a CSV, I guess it could be a database, but since it's a relatively small file that won't change much I think it would be better for it to just read in the CSV file into a pandas data frame*~~

-2. Then I make an additional initial AJAX call on the front end that pulls all of this data
+~~2.
+Then I make an additional initial AJAX call on the front end that pulls all of this data~~

+1. Before deployment the destination polygon data will be read from a Totago API, because of CORS, for now this data lives in a variable from copy and pasted raw JSON

-3. Create a bunch of destination objets, that contain additional information such as the name of the destination, could potentially contain other things like links and pictures.
+2. Create a bunch of destination objets, that contain additional information such as the name of the destination, could potentially contain other things like links and pictures.

 4. Using computed observables, create a bunch of geoJSONCircle objects from the tutorial above (https://stackoverflow.com/a/39006388/5420796) that live in the viewModel.
 Note: do this at the end of the model and before the viewModel like it is done in this project: https://github.com/axme100/mapProj/blob/master/js/app.js. **See function createGeoJSONCircle.js**